HeitorNgOC/hm-management-frontend/docs/IAM_SPEC.md

 - Official onboarding flow is via invitations.
 The first tenant admin is mocked outside public flows; `/auth/register` should remain disabled in multi-tenant mode.
 - Email uniqueness should be at least per company; global uniqueness is recommended if feasible.
 - Permissions are strings; the UI expects them on the user entity and on positions.
 A common pattern is to take permissions = position.permissions ∪ user.permissions.

+## Client implementation checklist (developer guidance)

+- Decide modeling approach: `users` with role `CUSTOMER` vs dedicated `clients` table.
+- If dedicated `clients` table: implement `client_tokens` for magic links and update backend auth to support `/client/auth/token-exchange`.
+- Add frontend routes/components:
+  - `/client/access?token=` — exchange token and redirect to client dashboard.
+  - client login page and client dashboard view (limited UI surface).
+- Define minimal client permission set or gate features by role.
+Keep server-side checks conservative.
+  - Define minimal client permission set or gate features by role.
+Keep server-side checks conservative.

+### Frontend contract (implemented in this frontend repo)

+The frontend in this repository expects the following client endpoints and behavior (used by `ClientAuthProvider` and `clientService`):

+- POST `/clients/generate-link` → { email } → 200 OK on success (server sends the magic link via email)
+- POST `/clients/exchange-token` → { token } → { token: bearerJwt, client }  // token is the opaque magic token; response returns client JWT and the client object
+- GET `/clients/me` → returns client profile object (this endpoint is protected by client JWT)

+Notes:
+- The frontend stores client session in `localStorage` keys `client_token` and `client_user` to avoid overwriting the admin session.
+If you adopt a single `users` model instead, adapt the frontend to reuse the main auth flow.
+- If you use the `client_tokens` approach, ensure `/clients/exchange-token` marks tokens used and enforces expiration.
+- Add migrations for `clients` and `client_tokens`, and update seed data/process to create sample client accounts for QA.